 The revenue and expenditures go beyond just the daily operational items.
-Major expenditures occur on a periodic basis, and obligations for closure and post-closure expenses need to be accrued annually to ensure that the monies are available when needed.
-The future expenditures for expansion of landfill capacity, closure and post-closure expenses, compliance with existing regulations, and anticipating new requirements are all factors affecting the financial health and capabilities of the solid waste disposal system.
-The charts below show the revenue and its source for FY 2010 and then a look at total revenues over the last 11 years.
+Major expenditures occur on a periodic basis and obligations for closure and post-closure expenses need to be accrued annually to ensure that the monies are available when needed.

+The future expenditures for expansion of landfill capacity, closure and post-closure expenses, compliance with existing regulations and anticipating new requirements are all factors affecting the financial health and capabilities of the solid waste disposal system.

+The charts below show the revenue and its source for FY 2011 and then a look at total revenues over the last 12 years.
 It is important to track the history of the revenues to anticipate the revenues for the upcoming year and to budget appropriately.

 Revenue by source is charted below.

-Fees collected at the landfill gate generate 87.87% of the department's revenue.
+Fees collected at the landfill gate generate 96% of the department's revenue and are illustrated in the chart above.

 The next chart shows the amount of material received by the department by material type.
-The department tracks five (5) waste materials:
+The department tracks four (4) waste materials:

 - Compacted waste

-- Non-compacted waste
+- ► Non-compacted waste

-- Construction/demolition waste
+- ► Construction/demolition waste

-- Recyclable wood

-- Leaves/Christmas trees
+- ► Recyclable wood, Leaves/Christmas trees

-The following chart is a comparison of the total number of cubic yards received at the landfill over an eight-year period.
+The following chart is a comparison of the total number of cubic yards received at the landfill over a 8 year period.

 EXPENDITURES BY CATEGORY

-This section explains the expenditures for Fiscal Year 2010 with a look at the history and at the future needs.
+This section explains the expenditures for Fiscal Year 2011 with a look at the history and at the future needs.

 EXPENDITURES:

 The Solid Waste Management Department oversees a variety of activities and contracts.
 The majority of departmental activities are centered on daily operations of the landfill.
-To accomplish the department's mission, the department manages contracts for: - Landfill services (\$2.21 million), - ► Hazardous waste management (\$1.03 million), - ▶ Wood and organics recycling (\$554,000), and - Engineering services (\$381,000).
+To accomplish the department's mission, the department manages contracts for:

+- Landfill services (\$2.74 million),

+- ► Hazardous waste management (\$793,600),

+- ▶ Wood and organics recycling (\$423,200), and

+- Engineering services (\$681,850).

-Beyond these contracts, the department spent more than \$4.69 million for: - environmental controls (landfill gas collection), - equipment maintenance, - improvements and expansion in the North Ravine Cell landfill, - payroll, - capital expenditures, and other expenses.
+Beyond these contracts, the department spent more than \$4.64 million for:

+- environmental controls (landfill gas collection),

+- equipment maintenance,

+- improvements and expansion in the North Ravine Cell landfill,

+- payroll,

+- capital expenditures, and other expenses